SoK: Differential Privacies: Neighborhood definition (N)

 \subsection{Limiting the scope of the definition}

 Redefining the neighborhood property can also be used to reduce the scope of the definitions.
 In~\cite{soria2017individual}, the authors note that DP requires $\eps$-indistinguishability of results between any pair of neighboring data sets, but in practice, the data custodian has only \emph{one} data set $D$ they want to protect.
 Thus, they only require $\eps$-indistinguishability between this data set $D$ and all its neighbors, calling the resulting definition \emph{individual DP} (InDP).
 An equivalent definition was proposed in~\cite{charest2016meaning} as \emph{conditioned DP}.

-\begin{definition}[$(D,\eps)$-individual differential privacy~\cite{soria2017individual}] Given a dataset $D\in\datasets$, a privacy mechanism $\mecha$ satisfies $(D,\eps)$-individual DP if for any data set $D'$ that differs in at most one record from $D$, $\mech{D}\ind_\eps\mech{D'}$. \end{definition}
+\begin{definition}[$(D,\eps)$-individual differential privacy~\cite{soria2017individual}] Given a dataset $D\in\datasets$, a privacy mechanism $\mecha$ satisfies $(D,\eps)$-individual DP if for any data set $D'$ that differs in at most one record from $D$, $\mech{D}\indeps\mech{D'}$. \end{definition}

-This was further restricted in \emph{per-instance DP}~\cite{wang2017per}, where besides fixing a dataset $D$, a record $t$ was also fixed.
+This definition was further restricted in~\cite{wang2017per} where besides fixing a dataset $D$, a record $t$ is also fixed.